Money & duty free for Italy

 ATM

 ATMs are widely available throughout Italy.
-Look for the ‘Bancomat’ sign for machines with multilingual interfaces.
-Pickpocketing and petty thievery can be problematic in tourist areas, so take care to keep belongings secure and be vigilant when making cash withdrawals.
+Look for the "Bancomat" sign, which indicates cash machines with multilingual interfaces.
+Pickpocketing and petty theft can be an issue in tourist areas, so visitors should take care to keep their belongings secure and remain vigilant when withdrawing cash.

 Banking hours